harveyj/aoc/2023/README.md

 Started 12/1/2021, finished 12/28/2023.
 I took 12/23- 12/26 almost entirely off.

+## Day 1
+Warmup

+Difficulty: 2/10

+## Day 2
+Warmup

+Difficulty: 2/10

+## Day 3
+Gears - mostly a warmup.

+Difficulty: 3/10

+## Day 4
+Giant tree expansion.

+Difficulty: 5/10
+## Day 5
+A big tree walk.

+Part 2 I did monte carlo style, sampling to find the rough lowest item and then sequentially checking each number below to ensure there was no hidden lower range.

+Difficulty: 6/10

+## Day 6
+Boat start simulation.

+I wish the twist was "you can depress the button whenever you want" - that would force some real 6.046 action.

+Difficulty: 5/10

+## Day 7
+Card game / poker with alternate rules.

+## Day 8
+LCM and find the cycle makes its appearance!

+Difficulty: 5/10

+Location: CT

+## Day 9
+Tree of difference sums.
+Super fun, a bit easy (but par for day 9) - a nice romp.

+Difficulty: 5/10

+Location: CT

+## Day 10
+Pipe maze, what is in the pipe loop.
+A great mix of coding and thinking through.

+Difficulty: 6.5/10

+Location: CT

+## Day 11
+"cosmic expansion" - list comprehensions and math made this one quick.
+Quite enjoyable.

+Difficulty: 6/10

+Location: CT

 ## Day 12
+Fill in the regex-ish thing in all possible ways.
+Again, the perfect level of challenge.
+I freaking love memoization and functools is fantastic at it.

+Difficulty: 6.5/10

+Location: CT

 ## Day 13
 Really hitting my stride.
 Find the mirrored patterns.
 Part 1 and part 2 were very list comprehension-able.

 Difficulty: 5/10

+Location: CT

 ## Day 14
 Rocks sliding around like a tabletop game.